My work has always addressed the reality of everyday surroundings, with major

 She has been working as a professional artist since the early '70s, has shown

 extensively around the mid west.
-She maintains a studio in Omaha, Nebraska and is
+She maintains a studio in Omaha, Nebraska and

-an adjunct at Metropolitan Community College.
+recently retired as an adjunct at Metropolitan Community College, Omaha.